vaziolabs/StableChaos/Tranception/README.md

 ### Usage

- - The `Tranception` model can be ran with `python main.py`, and simply outputs single timestep values from a given set of inputs.
-This diagram is far from complete.
+ - The `Tranception` model can be ran from the parent directory with `python main.py`.
     - Debug Levels can be set in debug.py
         - 5 is most verbose and 0 is most silent
+    - Dimensionality can be set in main.py
+        - Linear, Planar and Cubic are currently supported.

 ### Todos:
  - [ ] Implement a proper debugger